AWS - Pricing, Billing FAQ

 - Accounts that have opted in to Business Level Support, have a support charge based on 10% of Amazon retail spend

-- DLT, the campus reseller for AWS, discounts AWS pricing 5% as part of the Internet2 agreement with Amazon.
+- DLT, one of our campus resellers for AWS, discounts AWS pricing 5% as part of the Internet2 agreement with Amazon.

 - The net cost to campus customers will be not exceed to Amazon's published rates for AWS, but will include a 15% network egress waiver, so will typically be discounted

-Customers are responsible for ensuring that any grant funds used to pay for AWS is done in accordance with RSP (https://rsp.wisc.edu) policy and federal requirements (2 CFR 200 Subpart E).
-Basic guidance can be found at https://www.rsp.wisc.edu/awardmgt/explanation_costs.html.
-It is recommended that all customers who wish to use a grant to pay for AWS contact RSP for guidance.
+Customers are responsible for ensuring that any grant funds used to pay for public cloud services is done in accordance with Research and Sponsored Programs (RSP) policy and federal requirements (2 CFR 200 Subpart E).
+Basic guidance on allowable direct costs can be found here.
+It is recommended that any customers with questions about using a grant to pay for cloud computing contact RSP for guidance.